brian14708/wh-briefings/statements-releases/2022-02/2022-02-07-a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-the-situation-in-and-in-relation-to-burma.md

 modified_time: 2022-02-07 17:01:11-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/02/07/a-message-to-the-congress-on-the-continuation-of-the-national-emergency-with-respect-to-the-situation-in-and-in-relation-to-burma/
 published_time: 2022-02-07 17:01:10-05:00
-title: A Message to the Congress on the Continuation of the National Emergency with Respect to the Situation in and in Relation to Burma
+title: "A Message to the Congress on the Continuation of the National Emergency with\
+  \ Respect to the Situation in and in Relation to\_Burma"
 ---

 TO THE CONGRESS OF THE UNITED STATES: